 So what does this all have to do with your Content Marketing strategy?
 Well, Live Chat, acting as a perfect gateway to fostering a more personal connection with your customers, also creates the perfect conduit for educating your audience with content.

-Imagine if, as your Live Chat reps are chatting with a customer about buying a new car and applying for an auto loan, they are also able to send links to relevant content – within your own website – about how to avoid making mistakes at the dealership when it comes to buying a car.
+Imagine if, as your Live Chat reps are chatting with a customer about buying a new car and applying for an auto loan, or if you want to sell digital downloads they are also able to send links to relevant content – within your own website – about how to avoid making mistakes at the dealership when it comes to buying a car.
 Actions like this will go miles in terms of building trust and helping to win the business of your customer time and time again.

 Live Chat and Content Marketing are all about helping to create more trusted, personal connections with your customer.
 With a strategy that allows them to work together, your bank or credit union can go even further!